Prophets of Da City: 1993 and beyond

 In late 1993 POC was invited to perform in Denmark at the Visions of Africa music festival and also embarked on a national voter education tour, covering high schools, community centres and universities.
 The aim was to explain the voting process to youth who never had the opportunity to vote in any national elections.
 The democratically held election marked an important moment in the history of South Africa, but also the history of hip hop in South Africa, because it was an acknowledgment of the popularity and power of hiphop as a pedagogical tool.

-In 1994, POC performed at the inauguration of Nelson Mandela where they sang their song "Excellent, the first black President".
+In 1994, POC performed at the inauguration of Nelson Mandela where they sang their song "Excellent, finally black President".
 The fact that they were invited was extremely important to them.
 The members of Prophets of Da City grew up during apartheid and this truly meant a lot to the group.
 Mark Schwartz writes, "Times were good until one day in 1985 when tanks rolled down the main drag of Mitchell's Plain Township, and Ready and his homie Shaheen put down the vinyl and picked up bricks and gasoline bombs to hurl at apartheid's army.
 For the next nine years, through a state of emergency, political upheaval, and economic turmoil, Ready, Shaheen and their posse Prophets of Da City persevered until finally they got to drop bombs at another revolution, as the only performers at the inauguration of South Africa's president Nelson Mandella".
 This step for POC was not only major for racial barriers but for rap in South Africa.
 This has been considered the song that brought hip hop more into the mainstream of South Africa when previously, hip hop had been more of an underground movement whose fans consisted mainly of the poorer class in the urban areas of Cape Town.

 In 2006 Sean Drummond and Dylan Valley, two student filmmakers, tracked down the whereabouts of the POC members.
 The documentary titled Lost Prophets was screened at various film festivals in South Africa.

 POC celebrated 20 years since the release of South Africa's first hip hop album, 'Our World' in 2015.